ronyhe/pyjvm/readme.md

 to the ./configure program, which disables the compilation of native methods.
 They're prone to build problems and are irrelevant for a JVM that won't execute them anyway.

-### High Level Architecture
-The Machine in machine.py creates Frame objects that represent methods.
-It loops through the frame's instructions and sends them to instructions/instructions.py, which dispatches it to Instructor instances.
-The Instructors produce instances of Action that the machine executes.

-For example, let's assume that the current instruction is 'iload_0'.
-This instruction should take a value, the one that resides in index 0 of the current frame's locals array.
-It should push that value onto the the current frame's operand stack.

-Thus, it will produce the following actions:
-- Push(\<the value>)
-- IncrementProgramCounter()

-Which the machine will then execute.

 ### Acknowledgements
 There are dozens of people I learned from and dozens of tools I use every day.